Garvit-Jhalani/DocFinder/Readme.md

 # DocFinder

 This repository contains the implementation of a Search Application that allows users to search for machine manuals and view the results in a user-friendly interface.
+The User can upload the scanned pdfs as well as the png files and can search for machine manuals.

 ## Features